DhruvPareek/HillTalkHTMLCSS/README.md

     a. a text comment,
     b. individual ratings on different aspects (ex: Dorms -> Location, Cleanliness, Noise, Living Space),
     c. overall rating which is the average of the aspect ratings, and
-    d. upvote and downvote buttons with the correspoding counts.
+    d. upvote and downvote buttons with the corresponding counts.
 2. Users can leave their own reviews by leaving a comment and rating (0-5) for each category of the place they are reviewing, then click the "Submit Review" button.
     Note: Users must be signed in on the Home Page in order to leave a review.
     Note: Users will be flagged if they do not complete all sections of the review or attempt to leave a rating outside the [0-5] inclusive range.